Nick Fortes Preview, Player Props: Marlins vs. Mets

 Nick Fortes At The Plate

-- Fortes has nine doubles, six home runs and 17 walks while batting .204.
+- Fortes is hitting .204 with nine doubles, six home runs and 17 walks.

 - In 23 games this season (24.5%), Fortes has picked up an RBI, including two games with multiple runs batted in.